Acupuncture, Chinese herbal medicine, moxibustion, cupping, guasha and lifestyle advice.

 Acupuncture

 Most people find acupuncture treatment very relaxing and allow themselves rest, have a nap or meditate as the acupuncture takes effect.
-The needles are inserted and then left in for 10-40 minutes depending on the style of acupuncture and condition being treated.
+If you are nervous, please let us know as the treatment can be adapted to make you feel comfortable.
+The needles are inserted and then left in for 10-45 minutes depending on the channel or style of acupuncture and condition being treated.
+In the case of sinew treatments, a more dynamic technique may be used whereby the needles are not retained.

 Acupuncture is now regulated by AHPRA.
 Practitioners are required to have completed a minimum 4 year degree training with over 600 hours of clinical supervision.
 This differs from the recent popularity of dry needling courses in which health professionals can complete a short course in as little as a couple of days.
 We believe in only providing you with the highest standard of acupuncture in which we continually exceed the minimum requirements for ongoing education.